Jump toUpdate content

 • Verify the Estimated cost of your Instance, based on the specifications you chose.

-4. Click Create Instance to finish.
+4. Click Create Instance.
 The creation of your Instance begins, and you will be informed when the Instance is ready.
-Your Instance is now created, and you are redirected to the Overview tab.
-From here, you can see information including your Instance’s Public IP, the SSH command to use to connect to it, and other information, settings, and actions for the Instance.
+Once the Instance is created, you can connect to it using the SSH keys you have configured, and begin setting up your applications

 How to connect to an Instance